BrownieO/Conlang-notes/Vocabulary/Science/radiation.md

 Radiation is the remote transmission of energy.

 ## Electromagnetic radiation (Yahreon)
-This is waves that combine both an electric and a magnetic field.
+It consists of waves that combine both an electric and a magnetic field.
 Those are named by their wavelength.
 E.g.:
-- infrared = dakronu
+- infrared = dakroneon
-- visible = biradidu
+- visible = biradideon
-- ultraviolet = onkraimorasku
+- ultraviolet = onkraimoraskeon

 ## Particle radiation (Ipaneon)
-This is fast subatomic particles...
+It consists of fast subatomic particles...